 Berkeley-Stanford Graduate Student Conference in Modern Chinese Humanities

 Initiated in 2010, the annual Berkeley-Stanford Graduate Student Conference in Modern Chinese Humanities brings together current graduate students from across the U.S. and around the world to present innovative research on any aspect of modern Chinese cultural production in the humanistic disciplines.
 Information about upcoming conferences can be found in the link above.
-For more information about past conferences, please click here.
+Link for more information about past conferences.

 The conference provides a window into current research in Chinese studies, and serves as a platform for fostering interaction among budding scholars of geographically disparate institutions, facilitating their exchange of ideas and interests.
 Specifically, the organizing committee hopes that this conference will encourage interdisciplinary scholarship within and between literary and cultural studies, cultural history, art history, film and media studies, musicology and sound studies, as well as the interpretative social sciences.

 Applications are due in the fall of each year for the conference taking place the following spring.
 Currently-enrolled graduate students at any institution are encouraged to apply.
 Accepted presenters will generally not be allowed to present a second time at subsequent conferences.
 Papers will be selected by a joint faculty-student committee of China specialists at the two institutions.
 Local faculty and graduate students will serve as discussants for the selected papers.
 Applicants are encouraged to present papers associated with ongoing or projected dissertation research.